adoptium/temurin-build/FAQ.md

 [Example PR - Adding a new configure flag for OpenJ9](https://github.com/AdoptOpenJDK/openjdk-build/pull/1442/files)

-4. *How to do a new release build*
+## How to do a new release build

-   Since it's quite long, this is covered in a separate [RELEASING.md] document
+   Since it's quite long, this is covered in a separate [RELEASING.md](RELEASING.md) document

 ## I've modified the build scripts - how can I test my changes?

-Easy - use the [test-build-script-pull-request](https://ci.adoptopenjdk.net/job/build-scripts-pr-tester/job/test-build-script-pull-request/)
+If you're making changes ensure you follow the contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) including running `./shellcheck.sh` if you're modifying the shell scripts.

-job!
-Pass it your fork name (e.g. https://github.com/sxa555/openjdk-build) and the name of the branch
+In order to test whether your changes work use the [test-build-script-pull-request](https://ci.adoptopenjdk.net/job/build-scripts-pr-tester/job/test-build-script-pull-request/) job!
+Pass it your fork name (e.g. https://github.com/sxa555/openjdk-build) and the name of the branch and it will run a build using your updated scripts.